Overview

 {% hint style="info" %}

-Activation is the process of synchronizing a segment’s or a model's data to a predefined destination.
+Activation is the process of synchronizing a segment’s or model’s data to a predefined destination.

 {% endhint %}